Bethlehem House

 • Staffed by qualified and experienced staff, 24hr a day.

-Bethlehem House is grateful for the generosity of individuals, businesses and the wider community who continue to support our work assisting people experiencing homelessness.
+The team at Bethlehem House is grateful for the generosity of individuals, businesses and the wider community who continue to support our work assisting people experiencing homelessness.

-Bethlehem House exists to look after people experiencing homelessness or men at risk of losing their home.
-Offering a range of accommodation options, Bethlehem House can provide a temporary home at our crisis centre in 255 Harrington Street, North Hobart.
-After a needs assessment, residents can remain at Bethlehem House, with support, until they are back on their feet.
+Bethlehem House exists to look after men experiencing homelessness or at risk of losing their home.
+Offering a range of accommodation options, Bethlehem House can provide a temporary home at our crisis centre in 225 Harrington Street, Hobart.

-• Courtyard garden
+• A courtyard garden

 • Dining facilities